Schools of economic thought: Marxian economics

 Marxian economics descended from the work of Karl Marx and Friedrich Engels.
-This school focuses on the labor theory of value and what Marx considered to be the exploitation of labour by capital.
+This school focuses on the labor theory of value and on what Marx considered the exploitation of labour by capital.
 Thus, in Marxian economics, the labour theory of value is a method for measuring the exploitation of labour in a capitalist society rather than simply a theory of price.